-The Hadley circulation cell dominated in the lower latitudes and is the cell between the equator and $30^{\circ}$ degrees latitude as is illustrated on the left side of Figure 1.
+The Hadley circulation cell dominated in the lower latitudes and is the cell between the equator and $30^{\rm O}$ degrees latitude as is illustrated on the left side of Figure 1.

-QUESTIONS:
+\sim r TT OI TT. \sim TO

+() UE ∨ 1 11

+C/L ^ I ٠., NL).
-1. Indicate the location of the center of the Hadley Cell on the left side of Figure 1 with an H.

-2. At the equator the tendency is for surface ---- convergence or divergence ?

-3. Describe the vertical movement of air at the equator ---- sinking or rising ?

-3. What is the name of the atmospheric feature present at the equator?

-4. Towards which direction does the weather between the latitudes of 0 and $30^{\circ}$ move?

-5. What is the latitude of Laredo, Texas in degrees \\\\\?

-The Ferrell circulation cell dominated in the middle latitudes and is the cell between $30^{\circ}$ and $60^{\circ}$ degrees latitude.
-Finally the Polar circulation cell dominated in the high latitudes and is the cell between $60^{\circ}$ and $90^{\circ}$ degrees latitude.
+QUESTIONS: 1.
+Indicate the location of the center of the Hadley Cell on the left side of Figure 1 with an H. 2.
+At the equator the tendency is for surface convergence or divergence?
+3. Describe the vertical movement of air at the equator sinking or rising?
+4. What is the name of the atmospheric feature present at the equator?
+5. Is the feature in question #4 an area of high pressure or low pressure?
+6. Towards which direction does the weather between the latitudes of 0 and 30° move?
+7. What is the latitude of Laredo, Texas in degrees?
+The Ferrell circulation cell dominated in the middle latitudes and is the cell between 30° and 60° degrees latitude.
+Finally the Polar circulation cell dominated in the high latitudes and is the cell between 60° and 90° degrees latitude.
 Both of these circulation cells are illustrated on the left side of Figure 1.

-- 6. Indicate the location of the centers of the Ferell and Polar Cells on the left side of Figure 1 with an F and P. - 7.
+8. Indicate the location of the centers of the Ferell and Polar Cells on the left side of Figure 1 with an F and P. 9.
 Laredo is close to the boundary between which two atmospheric circulation cells?

-8. Around Laredo the vertical movement of air is ---- sinking or rising ?

-9. Around Laredo the tendency is for surface ---- convergence or divergence ?

-10. What is the name of the atmospheric feature present close to Laredo?
+10. Around Laredo the vertical movement of air is sinking or rising?
+11. Around Laredo the tendency is for surface convergence or divergence?
+12. What is the name of the atmospheric feature present close to Laredo?

-11. Towards which direction does the weather between the latitudes of 30 and 60o move?

-12. At 60o latitude the tendency is for surface ---- convergence or divergence ?

-13. Describe the vertical movement of air at 60o latittude is ---- sinking or rising ?
+13. Is the feature in question #12 an area of --- high pressure or low pressure ?

-14. What is the name of the atmospheric feature present at 60o latittude?

-15. On Figure 2 indicate the locations of the ITCZ, Subtropical High and Polar Front with a highlighter.
+- 14. Towards which direction does the weather between the latitudes of 30 and 60° move? - 15.
+At 60°0 latitude the tendency is for surface ---- convergence or divergence? - 16.
+Describe the vertical movement of air at 60° latittude is ---- sinking or rising? - 17.
+What is the name of the atmospheric feature present at 60° latittude? - 18.
+Is the feature in question #17 an area of --- high pressure or low pressure? - 19.
+On Figure 2 indicate the locations of the ITCZ, Subtropical High and Polar Front with a highlighter.